GitLab Runner: 5. Retrieve credentials

 👋 Welcome to the Stackhero documentation!

-- The Docker executor with Docker-in-Docker support: simplify building and pushing your container images.
+- The Docker executor with Docker-in-Docker support: easily build and push container images as part of your CI/CD process.

-- Available in both 🇪🇺 Europe and 🇺🇸 USA regions.
+- Available in 🇪🇺 Europe and 🇺🇸 USA regions to meet your team’s requirements.

-Save time: connect your first GitLab Runner and start running pipelines in just a few minutes!
+Save time: you can connect your first GitLab Runner and start running pipelines in just a few minutes!

 The service-configuration-get command returns the complete configuration for your service, including automatically generated passwords and connection details.
 The output is in JSON format, making it easy to use in scripts and automation.